The 20 Best Biliary Atresia Doctors Near Me in Michigan, US

 Accepting New Patients

-Ryan Cox is a Pediatric Gastroenterologist in Grand Rapids, Michigan.
-Dr. Cox has been practicing medicine for over 19 years and is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
-His top areas of expertise are Eosinophilic Esophagitis, Celiac Disease, Encopresis, and Esophagitis.
+Ryan Cox is a Pediatric Gastroenterologist practicing medicine in Grand Rapids, Michigan.
+He has been practicing medicine for over 19 years.
+Dr. Cox is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Eosinophilic Esophagitis, Celiac Disease, Encopresis, and Esophagitis.
+Dr. Cox is board certified in American Board Of Pediatrics.
 Dr. Cox is currently accepting new patients.

 Experienced in Biliary Atresia